 From this all its important properties follow:

-Meaning for synthesis A strong synapse suggests a conceptual proximity.
+The mnest records a passing of data («A's output was B's input»), generated deterministically by the gateway at turn close: either the passing happened or it did not.
 A strong mnest toward an executor that does not exist (proto-mnest, ch.
 8) is a concrete operational gap, not an analogy.

 4. Anatomy of a mnest